 An invitation does not guarantee a spot at the event.
 We strive to provide for everyone who wants to attend, but space is limited.
-Students who have been invited to this event can reserve their spot on a first-come, first-served basis.
+Students who have been invited to this event can reserve their spot on a first-come basis.

 What else happens at the event?

 There are guided tours of campus; information sessions and workshops on financial aid, other scholarships, student support resources, and selected academic programs; and opportunities to enjoy University facilities such as the student union building (which includes the student bookstore, game consoles, and places to eat), and our award-winning Student Recreation Center.

 Is there a cost to participate in this event?